Frijol/Drone-BCI/README.md

 Much of this project is adapted from DroneDirect: https://github.com/djnugent/dronedirect

+Note: works on OSX

+## Set up and run

+### Server-side
+1. Put on your Emotiv headset and ensure it's connected
+1. Open the project in XCode (`open OSX_Project/MentalCommand/MentalCommand.xcodeproj`) and hit CMD + R to build and run

+### Client-side
+1. Git clone this directory, then navigate to it in your terminal
+1. Run `sudo pip install -r requirements.txt` to install dependencies
+1. Run `python setup.py install` to install local dependencies
+1. Turn on Solo and controller, and connect your computer to its Wifi
+1. Run `python drone-control.py`

 ## Dev setup instructions

 ### Setting up your Solo development environment